HazelLabrooy/WeatherApp/README.md

 ## Additional Features
 -A user freindly interface for the weather app.
+- Added error handling to gracefully handle network errors and display appropriate messages to the user.
+- Implemented loading indicators to provide feedback to the user during network requests.

 ## Credits
 - Weather data provided by OpenWeatherMap: [OpenWeatherMap](https://openweathermap.org/)